DonaldG2027/DonaldG2027.github.io/README.md

 - Cool mechanics!
 - Cut scenes!
 - *insert other blatant lies here*

-note: The scene where Reid sings his beautiful cover of Romantic Homicide by d4vd has been cut due to recent events.
+NOTE: The scene where Reid sings his beautiful cover of Romantic Homicide by d4vd has been cut due to recent events.